tgbv/crypto-scam/README.md

 Via API anyone can query the database for any address and I encourage all crypto wallets to do so before executing any order.
 API base URL is: https://api.crypto-scam.io.
 The return is always a JSON.

-1. To query for an address call the API like this:
+1. To lookup an address call the API like this:
 `GET https://api.crypto-scam.io/a/crypto_address_here/parmeters,separated,by,commas,here`

 A response can have three states: **scam**, **unknown**, **safe**.
 First when it's a known fraud, second when address hasn't been reported yet, and third when it's legit.